thindil/adaplanet/README.md

 2. [RSS-Bridge](https://github.com/RSS-Bridge/rss-bridge) to convert some
    content to RSS (or filter existing RSS feeds).

-If you have any questions or propositions about Ada Planet feel free to open issue here.
-You can also use this project issues to propose links which should be added to the Planet.
+If you read this file on Github: **please don't send pull requests here**.
+All will be automatically closed.
+Any code propositions should go to the [Fossil](https://www.laeran.pl/repositories/adaplanet) repository.
+If you have any questions or propositions about Ada Planet feel free to open [ticket](https://www.laeran.pl/repositories/adaplanet/tktnew) there.
+You can also use the project tickets or forum to propose links which should be added to the Planet.

 ## Legal